Throne speech signals new approach on child care

 That would make it accessible to families regardless of income who want to take part in a voluntary system, she said.

 Experts say how the money is used is important.
-There need to be plans to build physical spaces, to train and hire qualified early-childhood educators, and to address the issue of low wages to place a focus on quality care, so children benefit.
+There need to be plans to build physical spaces, to train and hire qualified early-childhood educators, and to address the issue of low wages as part of a broader workforce strategy to place a focus on quality care, so children benefit.

+Sarosi said a first step the government could take is quickly set up and fund a promised child care secretariat to guide decision-making and crunch numbers on things like the number of spaces the country requires.

-All of those issues have been part of a much broader discussion about child care raging in Freeland's office since she became finance minister in August.
+All of these issues have been part of a broader discussion about child care raging in Freeland's office since she became finance minister in August.

 Freeland has been among a group of female cabinet ministers who have pushed child care as a federal priority even before the pandemic.